 Ask the Builder: Can trusses beat solid wood joists?

-Last week I was downloading some photos from my fancy digital camera and I stumbled across hundreds of forgotten photos I shot while my daughter’s new home was being built on Mt.
-Desert Island in Downeast Maine.
+Last week, I was downloading some photos from my fancy digital camera, and I stumbled across hundreds of forgotten photos I shot while my daughter’s new home was being built on Mt.
+Desert Island in Maine.

 One of my favorite aspects of the construction of the home was the use of floor trusses instead of floor joists.
 I specified floor trusses for quite a few reasons, not the least of which is that they produce amazing flat floors with no bounce.
 My daughter wanted tile floors throughout the home because of a dust allergy, and flat floors with no bounce are a must for large-format tile.